It’s our civic responsibility.

 Actions the studio has taken…

 • PPE: Masks are available for students/staff if needed.

 • Hygiene: Signs throughout the studio spaces promote frequent and proper hand washing.
 Hand sanitizer stations are offered throughout the space.

 • HVAC Ionization Filters: The studio has made a significant upgrade to the HVAC system which includes: larger Merv-13 filters which catch 43% of all airborne particles, Bipolar Ionization Air Cleaners which work to neutralize virus particles in the air, and rebalancing to ensure maximum airflow in each studio.

-• Communication: An Administrative Covid-19 team meets daily to discuss updates and protocols.
+• Communication: The studio’s COVID-19 team meets regularly and as needed to discuss updates and protocols.
 If any changes need to be made, based on new circumstances or NY State mandate changes, we will then send out all changes and updates to the community at large, via email.